Bokai-Bi/Unity-Tutorial/coolstuff.md

 [Basic Scripting](#basic-scripting)
 [Advanced Scripting](#advanced-scripting)

 This tutorial focuses on a foundational understanding of how Unity works rather than knowledge on how to do specific things, which from experience is often what beginners lack.
+This will be comparatively dense and read more like a textbook.
+For a more gentle introduction, check out [this](https://www.youtube.com/watch?v=XtQMytORBmM) video.

 # Philosophical Points
 > Getting ideas right is more important than technical knowledge